martinkearn/Content/Blogs/AI Enrichment Workflow Platform Choices.md

 ### Monitoring, observability and troubleshooting

-> All three platforms integration with Azure Monitor for logging, dashboards and application insights.
+> TLDR: All three platforms integration with Azure Monitor for logging, dashboards and application insights.
 LA has visual monitoring via its portal where you can see the low level details of each run in a visual way, whihc can be very usefull, especially during development.

 It is important for a production application that you can monitor the system and see what is happening, especially when things go wrong.